glisboa123/site-portfolio/README.md

-# site-portfolio

-My Portfolio Website :man_technologist:
+## Introduction

-Welcome to my portfolio website!
-This website was created using HTML, CSS, and JavaScript.
-It showcases my skills, projects, and contact information.
+Welcome to my portfolio website! <br/>
+This website was created using HTML, CSS, and JavaScript with DOM manipulation, Flexbox, Events, and CSS Media Query.
+It showcases: <br/>

-:rocket: Getting Started
-To view the website, simply open the index.html file in your web browser.

-:computer: Technologies Used
-This website was built using the following technologies:

-HTML
-CSS
-JavaScript
-:art: Design
-The website was designed with a clean and modern aesthetic in mind.
-I used a simple color scheme and layout to make it easy to navigate and read.
+- My skills
+- Projects
+- Contact information.

 ## Preview

 <img src="https://github.com/glisboa123/site-portfolio/blob/main/preview.png?raw=true"/>

-:bulb: Projects
-In the projects section, you'll find examples of my work in web development.
-Each project includes a brief description and a link to view the live site or GitHub repository.
+## Technologies Used

+This website was built using the following technologies:

+- HTML
+- CSS with Media Query
+- JavaScript with DOM manipulation
+- Flexbox
+- Events

-:handshake: Contact
+## Contact

-If you'd like to get in touch with me, you can find my contact information in the contact section of the website.
+If you have any questions or would like to get in touch with me, please send an email to giulianorodrigues2018@gmail.com or visit my profile on LinkedIn: https://www.linkedin.com/in/giulianorodriguess/.

-Thank you for visiting my portfolio website! :smiley: